t0gun/blog/content/_index.md

 title = 'About'
 type = 'blank'
 +++

 ## How do I introduce myself?

 I build and maintain software systems, secure critical infrastructure, and occasionally contribute to [open source](https://github.com/t0gun) on GitHub.
-This blog exists to sharpen my writing and help me solidify what I’m learning or breaking.
-I’ve written a mix of technical content and personal takes...browse the menu if you want to dig in.
+This blog exists to sharpen my writing and help me solidify what I’m learning or breaking or failing at.my  log section also contains raw  writing and  unfiltered thinking.
 You can reach me through email (apprentice_py{at}icloud.com).

 ## Reading

 I have read quite a few books. here is a list I recommend based on what I have read so far.
 **Technical Books**